jepaddock/authenticationValidation/README.md

 # authenticationValidation
 This is used to validate users' sessions with an app.
-See the readme for more.
+If the user is not authorized to use the app, they will not be able to use any aspect of the backend-portion of the app (frontend access is controlled by a combination of NGINX and the Authenticator app, and has nothing to do with this script).

 ## How To Use
 ```